Crime in Papua New Guinea: Violent crime

-Papua New Guinea is notorious for its high crime rates and subsequently dangerous travelling and living conditions.
-The major cities of Port Moresby, Mount Hagen and Lae, in particular, have become hotspots for many forms of violent, criminal behaviour including, but not limited to theft, carjacking, breaking and entering, domestic violence, sexual assault, and murder.
+Papua New Guinea is notorious for its high crime rates.
+The major cities of Port Moresby, Mount Hagen and Lae, in particular, have become hotspots for many forms of violent, criminal behaviour including theft, carjacking, breaking and entering, domestic violence, sexual assault, and murder.

 Raskol gangs are gangs known in Papua New Guinea to engage in all small- and large-scale criminal activity.
 These organisations surfaced in PNG's capital city of Port Moresby in the 1970s, and have since then spread considerably throughout the country and dominating most areas.
 Raskol gangs originated from the movement of migrants from rural to urban areas which consequently established poor living standards.
 More recently, however, these groups consist primarily of those faced with limited or informal educational and employment opportunities.
 Crimes committed by younger members, particularly those under the age of 18 have been heavily attributed to unrestricted access to drugs and alcohol.

 Animosity between local tribes and clans is also responsible for the presence of crime occurring as a result of civil unrest.
 Port Moresby and Lae, as well as the Southern Highlands Province, are common areas in Papua New Guinea for tensions between ethnic groups.
 It is also advised that visitors, and locals alike, avoid public protests and demonstrations as violence can break out unexpectedly between security forces and civilians.
 Previously, these public displays of action and large crowds have resulted in the destruction of property and police forces have been unable to intervene.